-More sensitive areas may suffer excessive vibration caused by vigorous walking in adjacent walkway or corridor areas, this should be considered in the design.
-For example, more stringent criteria may be required in seated areas as the perception of vibration is heightened when seated.
+It should be considered in the design that more sensitive areas may suffer excessive vibration caused by vigorous walking in adjacent walkway or corridor areas.
+For example, more stringent criteria may be required in seated areas of the office space as the perception of vibration is heightened when seated.